Sabine Winton: Parliamentary Appointments

 After the 2021 Western Australian state election Winton was promoted and appointed as the Parliamentary Secretary to the Parliamentary Secretary to the Premier; Treasurer; Minister for Public Sector Management; Federal-State Relations.
 As part of this role she is the Chair of the steering committee for the Aboriginal Cultural Centre project.

 In December 2021 she was additional made the Parliamentary Secretary to the Deputy Premier; Minister for State Development, Jobs and Trade; Tourism; Commerce; Science.

 Cabinet Minister

 In December 2022, Winton was promoted to Cabinet as the Minister for Early Childhood Education; Child Protection; Prevention of Family and Domestic Violence and Community Services following a reshuffle.

-Rates of family and domestic violence increased consistently during Winton's tenure in the Domestic Violence portfolio.